Sinovuyo007/Sinovuyo007/README.md

 <h3>Reflection: Star technique</h3>

-- Situation: I was uncertain about my career path
+- Situation: I was uncertain about my skills in business communication
 - Task: I wanted clarity on what i wanted to do in my career
-- Action: i did the career counselling
+- Action: i did the business communication
-- Result: i gained clarity on what i wanted to do
+- Result: i gained clarity on what i how to do

 <h2>Interview Skills</h2>